May 8, 2024

 The Jungian Perspective on Mindreading: Awareness and Synchronicity

-In The Red Book, Jung has a conversation with the figure of Elijah where he wrestles with a question that sounds simple but isn’t: are you your thoughts, or do thoughts happen to you?
+In The Red Book, he wrestles with a question that sounds simple but isn’t: are you your thoughts, or do thoughts happen to you?
 His conclusion was provocative.
-Thoughts, he suggested, exist outside of us in the same way trees and animals do.
+Thoughts, he suggested, exist outside of us the same way trees and animals do.
 We don’t own them.
 We encounter them.
+Which means what people call “mindreading” isn’t some supernatural power.
+It’s a tuning in to the flow of ideas and emotions that exist in what Jung called the collective unconscious.
+A shared stream that everyone’s swimming in, whether they know it or not.

 We’re more connected than we realize.
 Not in a hand-holding, group-hug way.
 In a way that’s actually kind of unsettling, if you sit with it long enough.